rebcabin/tangledown/ManualBootstrap.md

 # Manually Bootstrapping Tangledown

 This is an illiterate version of `tangledown.py`, one that will bootstrap `tangledown.py`.
 That means this notebook will tangle `tangledown.py` out of `README.md`.
 Once that is done one time, you can run `python tangledown.py README.md` over and over again.
 Each time, `tangledown.py` will be overwritten by a copy of itself.
+You can also tangle `tangledown.py` from another Python program by importing functions from `tangledown.py`.
+The notebook `hello_world.ipynb

 ```python
 import re